SimplifyMyCloud/gcp-bigquery-poc/README.md

 - **Partition for retention management, cluster for query pruning.** Partitions define the coarsest data boundaries; clustering provides fine-grained block-level pruning within those boundaries.
 They serve different purposes.
 - **Always cluster on your most common filter columns.** Put the highest-cardinality filter first (often `timestamp`), followed by the next most selective columns (`cell_id`, `region_id`).
 - **Keep partitions below the 10,000 limit with headroom.** Hourly partitions give ~13.7 months; daily gives ~27 years.
 Plan for your retention requirement plus growth.
+- **Budget for the 4,000 partition DML limit.** A single INSERT/UPDATE/DELETE can only touch 4,000 partitions.
+For bulk loads into hourly-partitioned tables, chunk your data into ~4-month time ranges.
 - **Disable query cache when benchmarking.** BQ caches results by default — repeated queries report 0 bytes scanned unless you set `DisableQueryCache = true`.
-- **Use DML partition limits wisely.** A single INSERT/UPDATE/DELETE can only touch 4,000 partitions.
-For bulk loads into hourly-partitioned tables, chunk your data by time range.
+- **Prefer load jobs over streaming inserts for analytics.** Streaming inserts land in a buffer where bytes scanned reports as 0 for up to 90 minutes.
+Load jobs write directly to columnar storage.
 - **Generate test data server-side when possible.** For large datasets, use `GENERATE_TIMESTAMP_ARRAY` with `CROSS JOIN` to create data directly in BQ — avoids upload bottlenecks entirely.

 Full benchmark data and analysis: [FINDINGS.md](FINDINGS.md)